Our Staff

 Al Thornton

-A lifelong RI resident, Al currently resides in Bristol.
-He attended Washington University in St. Louis where he focused on pre-med and baseball.
-After graduating RI College in accounting, Al worked decades in the areas of taxes, investments and mortgages.
-Throughout that time, he also owned rental properties…where he learned to repair everything from foundations to roofs and most things in between.
+A lifelong Rhode Island resident, Al currently resides in Bristol.
+He attended Washington University in St. Louis, where he focused on pre-med and baseball.
+After graduating RI College in accounting, Al worked decades in the areas of taxes, investments, and mortgages.
+Throughout that time, he also owned rental properties, where he learned to repair everything from foundations, to roofs and most things in between.
 He even built a motorcycle!
-After the mortgage crisis in 2008, Al opened “Al Can Fix That”.
-His clients ranged from homeowners to corporate clients.
-Al is currently pouring himself into painting, repairing & contributing to holiday decorating at Blithewold…and working with a phenomenal team!
+After the mortgage crisis in 2008, Al opened “Al Can Fix That,” where his clients ranged from homeowners to corporate clients.
+Al is currently pouring himself into painting, repairing, and contributing to holiday decorating at Blithewold…and working with a phenomenal team!
+401-253-2707

 Board of Directors